What is the Museum Futures lab?

 In recent years museum experiences have evolved from stand-alone experiences within the confined space of a physical museum to experiences that are embedded in journeys that start before and last until after the museum experience; experiences that are embedded in community engagement activities, or in people’s daily lives; experiences that may follow a trajectory through institutional ecosystems (including schools, care centres, etc.).

-The lab explores how museum experience design can lead to long-term engagement of audiences with museums or their collections.
+The lab explores how museum experience design can lead to meaningful and intrinsically engaging museum experiences.

-We explore the role that current technology-related developments, including Internet of Things, DIY technology and Maker Movement can play in facilitating and stimulating this development.
+We explore the role that current technology-related developments, including for example mobile technology and augmented reality can play in facilitating and stimulating this development.

 Collaborative research through individual projects